GatorIncubator/gatorgrouper/README.md

 Python 3.5.2.
 However, GatorGrouper should run correctly on a wide variety of operating systems that support Python version 3.

+## Testing Documentation

+Test Suite:

+`pip3 install pytest-flake8`

+Linting:

+For any future issues with linting, you can install an autolinting tool with:

+`pip3 install autopep8`

+To run the tool, type the following into the main directory.

+`autopep8 --in-place --aggressive --aggressive \*.py`

 ## Problems or Praise

 If you have any problems with installing or using GatorGrouper, then please